 to your (child) theme (replace ‘yourtheme’ by your theme folder):

-Now you are ready to start customizing your address labels!
+Now you are ready to start customizing your order list!

 Now that you have copied the template files to your child theme, they are safe from plugin updates.
 Simply open the file wcol-page-template.php (or the accompanying stylesheet) in a text editor and start customizing!

 Tip!
 Check the ‘Enable preview’ option in the settings, that way you can more easily debug the layout in your browser (view source or inspect element) while customizing.